Sumner Paine: Biography

 In 1901, Paine went home to find his wife in bed with his daughter's music teacher.
-To ward him away from the house, he shot four times at him, missing each time.
+To ward him away from the house, he fired four shots at him, missing each time.
 He was briefly jailed and charged with assault until the police realized who he was and accepted that he must have missed on purpose.
 He was then released.

-Paine died aged just 35 years old due to pneumonia.
+Paine died in Boston on April 18, 1904, at age 35, due to pneumonia.